Wednesday 15 January 2020

 I was diagnosed with facial cancer in the summer of 2011 but I started noticing that something was wrong the previous autumn.
 It all started with a watery eye.
 I was fit and healthy, had a good diet and played squash for the county so I didn’t think it would be anything serious.
 It was a real shock to be diagnosed.

 I’ve had 29 operations, two lots of radiotherapy and two lots of chemotherapy.
 I went from someone who was able to rehabilitate people in my job as a physiotherapist to someone who needed rehabilitating himself.
 Which was where Maggie’s came in of course.
-I crawled into Maggie’s Manchester, about to undertake an horrendous course of chemo, and I felt calm and able to relax.
+I crawled into Maggie’s in Manchester, about to undertake an horrendous course of chemo, and I felt calm and able to relax.

 By 2017 my cancer had spread to my neck and I was offered palliative care.
 I wanted to do all I could to keep the cancer at bay and to feel as well as I could.